Wisdom Teeth Extraction

 Before your wisdom teeth are removed, you will be given an injection of local anaesthetic in order to numb the tooth and surrounding area.

-If the procedure is making you very anxious, the dentist or surgeon may offer you a sedative to relax.
+If the procedure is making you very anxious, the dentist or surgeon may offer you a sedative to help you to relax.
 This usually involves an injection in the arm.
 General anaesthetic is rarely used.

 This surgery should not be painful as the area is numbed, if at any point during the procedure you feel pain let the dentist or surgeon know and they can give you more anaesthetic.